Byumba

-Byumba is a city in northern Rwanda, and is the capital of Gicumbi District.
+Byumba is a city and sector in northern Rwanda and the capital of Gicumbi District.
 It is home to an SOS Children's Village.
 The city lies about 60 km, north of the capital Kigali.
 This location lies approximately 30 km, south of the International border with Uganda at Gatuna.

 Population

 As of 2012, the human population in Byumba was estimated at 75,463.

 Economic activity

 Banque Populaire du Rwanda (BPR), maintains a branch in Byumba.